TMRHarrison/Circrotate/README.md

 ### Result CSVs:
 CSVs created as reports contain the following information:
-* Name: Sequence ID
+* Name: Sequence ID.
-* Success: Successful rotation of the sequence
+* Success: Successful rotation of the sequence.
-* Shift: Position the record was shifted to, relative to its old base numbering
+* Shift: Position the record was shifted to, relative to its old base numbering.
-* Reversed: Was the sequence reverse complemented
+* Reversed: Was the sequence reverse complemented.
-* Genbank retrieved: Did this sequence use a genbank file for its output annotations
+* Genbank retrieved: Did this sequence use a genbank file for its output annotations.
 * Step failed: For failed rotations, the step that failed.
-Either "annotation" if Prokka didn't find the rep or cap genes, or "motif" if the rep origin sequence couldn't be located
+Either "annotation" if Prokka didn't find the rep or cap genes, or "motif" if the rep origin sequence couldn't be located.
 * Possible rep origins: Locations of other possible rep origins, relative to the originl record's numbering.

 ## Test command